haraldh/chainerror/booksrc/tutorial2.md

 # Simple Chained String Errors

-With relatively small changes and the help of the `cherr!` macro of the `chainerror` crate the `String` errors are now chained together.
+With relatively small changes and the help of the `context()` method of the `chainerror` crate the `&str` errors are now chained together.

 Press the play button in the upper right corner and see the nice debug output.